Nonlocal and multipoint boundary value problems for linear evolution equations: The case : PDEs of third order

 \subsection{An explicit example: a 3-point case for $n=3$}

-Consider the multipoint boundary value problem for the PDE $q_t+q_{xxx}=0$ obtained setting $m=2$, $\eta_1=\frac{1}{2}$ and prescribing the three multipoint conditions \BE q(0,t)-cq(\tfrac{1}{2},t)=0, \qquad q(1,t)=0,\qquad q_x(1,t)=0. \EE This example is not motivated by any application that we are aware of, but it is a natural third order analogue of the example considered in section~\ref{ssec:egBastys}.
-In addition, these particular conditions are the simplest generalization of the boundary conditions $q(0,t)=q(1,t)=q_x(1,t)=0$ which are known to destroy the self-adjoint structure of the spatial operator.
+Consider the initial-multipoint value problem for the PDE $q_t+q_{xxx}=0$ ($n=3$, $a=-i$) obtained by setting $m=2$, $\eta_1=\frac{1}{2}$ and prescribing the three multipoint conditions \BE q(0,t)-cq(\tfrac{1}{2},t)=0, \qquad q(1,t)=0,\qquad q_x(1,t)=0. \EE This example is not motivated by any application of which we are aware, but it is a natural third order analogue of the example considered in section~\ref{ssec:egBastys}.
+In addition, these particular conditions are the simplest generalization of the boundary conditions $q(0,t)=q(1,t)=q_x(1,t)=0$, which are known to destroy the self-adjoint structure of the spatial operator.
 Hence they are interesting from the purely mathematical point of view, and for this reason we include this as our example.

 The given conditions correspond to the choice \BES \BP \Msup{b}{0}{0}{0} & \Msup{b}{0}{1}{0} & \Msup{b}{0}{2}{0} \\ \Msup{b}{1}{0}{0} & \Msup{b}{1}{1}{0} & \Msup{b}{1}{2}{0} \\ \Msup{b}{2}{0}{0} & \Msup{b}{2}{1}{0} & \Msup{b}{2}{2}{0} \\ \Msup{b}{0}{0}{1} & \Msup{b}{0}{1}{1} & \Msup{b}{0}{2}{1} \\ \Msup{b}{1}{0}{1} & \Msup{b}{1}{1}{1} & \Msup{b}{1}{2}{1} \\ \Msup{b}{2}{0}{1} & \Msup{b}{2}{1}{1} & \Msup{b}{2}{2}{1} \\ \Msup{b}{0}{0}{2} & \Msup{b}{0}{1}{2} & \Msup{b}{0}{2}{2} \\ \Msup{b}{1}{0}{2} & \Msup{b}{1}{1}{2} & \Msup{b}{1}{2}{2} \\ \Msup{b}{2}{0}{2} & \Msup{b}{2}{1}{2} & \Msup{b}{2}{2}{2} \EP = \BP 1 & 0 & 0 \\ 0 & 0 & 0 \\ 0 & 0 & 0 \\ -c & 0 & 0 \\ 0 & 0 & 0 \\ 0 & 0 & 0 \\ 0 & 1 & 0 \\ 0 & 0 & 1 \\ 0 & 0 & 0 \EP, \qquad \BP \Msup{B}{0}{0}{0} & \Msup{B}{0}{1}{0} & \Msup{B}{0}{2}{0} \\ \Msup{B}{1}{0}{0} & \Msup{B}{1}{1}{0} & \Msup{B}{1}{2}{0} \\ \Msup{B}{2}{0}{0} & \Msup{B}{2}{1}{0} & \Msup{B}{2}{2}{0} \\ \Msup{B}{0}{0}{1} & \Msup{B}{0}{1}{1} & \Msup{B}{0}{2}{1} \\ \Msup{B}{1}{0}{1} & \Msup{B}{1}{1}{1} & \Msup{B}{1}{2}{1} \\ \Msup{B}{2}{0}{1} & \Msup{B}{2}{1}{1} & \Msup{B}{2}{2}{1} \\ \Msup{B}{0}{0}{2} & \Msup{B}{0}{1}{2} & \Msup{B}{0}{2}{2} \\ \Msup{B}{1}{0}{2} & \Msup{B}{1}{1}{2} & \Msup{B}{1}{2}{2} \\ \Msup{B}{2}{0}{2} & \Msup{B}{2}{1}{2} & \Msup{B}{2}{2}{2} \EP = \BP \frac{-1}{3\lambda^2} & 0 & 0 \\ \frac{-\alpha}{3\lambda^2} & 0 & 0 \\ \frac{-\alpha^2}{3\lambda^2} & 0 & 0 \\ \frac{c}{3\lambda^2}\re^{i\lambda/2} & 0 & 0 \\ \frac{\alpha c}{3\lambda^2}\re^{i\alpha\lambda/2} & 0 & 0 \\ \frac{\alpha^2 c}{3\lambda^2}\re^{i\alpha^2\lambda/2} & 0 & 0 \\ 0 & \frac{-1}{3\lambda^2}\re^{i\lambda} & \frac{1}{3i\lambda}\re^{i\lambda} \\ 0 & \frac{-\alpha}{3\lambda^2}\re^{i\alpha\lambda} & \frac{\alpha^2}{3i\lambda}\re^{i\alpha\lambda} \\ 0 & \frac{-\alpha^2}{3\lambda^2}\re^{i\alpha^2\lambda} & \frac{\alpha}{3i\lambda}\re^{i\alpha^2\lambda} \EP. \EES It follows that \BES \Delta(\lambda) = \frac{\alpha^2-\alpha}{27i\lambda^5}\sum_{k=0}^2\alpha^k\left( \re^{-i\alpha^k\lambda}-c\re^{-i\alpha^k\lambda/2} \right), \EES and, applying lemma~\ref{lem:DtoN.soln.3}(a) with $y_s^r(\lambda)=\hat{q}_\tau^r(\alpha^s\lambda)$,